BBreeden/hugo-triple-mando/content/post/10-mold.md

 <button value="sample_bag_discraft" id="demo_bag_discraft_button" onclick="hide_show_img(this)">+ Demo Bag for Discraft</button>
 ![sample_bag_discraft](/sample_bag_discraft.jpeg "Sample Bag Diagram for Discraft")

-What sticks out to me is that each mold has a unique job.
+Notice that each mold has a specific role to fill.
 If you throw a Gator and Mako side-by-side, it will become immediately apprent that they each have different strengths and weaknesses.
 This comparison can be applied to any two discs in the bag and the conclusion is the same: they are unique.
 That is what we want.

 <button value="bad_bag_example" id="bad_bag_button" onclick="hide_show_img(this)">+ For comparison, here is my bag from a few years ago...</button>
 ![bad_bag_example](/sample_bag_bad.jpeg "A sample bag that does not follow the proposed model")

 *Yikes!
+No good...*

-No good...* Notice how much overlap there is with this layout.
+There is a lot of overlap in this layout.
 If you throw a Viking and Valkyrie side-by-side, there is a good chance you will get a similar result.
 The same can be said with the Wraith and Destroyer...
 Teebird and Eagle...
 Dart and Aero...
 Firebird and Whippet (and so on).
 Thinking back, I have no idea how I decided which disc to throw.
 But that is a story for another time.

 ## The 10 Mold Challenge

 If this model is something you would like to try for yourself, go for it!
 But before you run to your collection, let's set some ground rules.

 1. 10 molds is the max.
 If you want to add another mold, you have to drop one to make room for it.
 2. Set a time frame for the experiment.
 I recommend trying the 10 mold challenge for 30 rounds minimum.
-That way you have time to tweek things and get an honest assessment of how well it's going.
+This will give you some time to tweek things and get an honest assessment of how well it's going.
 3. Duplicates of the same mold are fine and, actually, encouraged.
 As discs wear in, their flight paths will change.
 This model is flexible enough to allow for that if it is something that interests you.

 ## A Note About Throwing Putters